 - Rochambeau and Voyer evacuated Osterwieck and retired by Hornburg behind the Bruch at Achim near Börßum to await the arrival of Richelieu.
 They were soon reinforced by 4 bns and 2 sqns sent from Braunschweig and Wolfenbüttel.
 The Lieutenant-General Marquis de Voyer then assumed command of the forces assembled at Achim near Börßum.

-- As agreed the first Hanoverian and Hessian troops marched away from Stade.
+- As agreed the first Hanoverian and Hessian troops left Stade.

 - Horn reinforced with the II./Anhalt-Dessau Infantry, advanced on Halberstadt.
 The French surrendered without combat; 3 officers and 50 men were taken prisoners.

 - The main body of Ferdinand's Corps then remained in Halberstadt where it joined the garrison and established its headquarters, covered by the garrison of Magdeburg.

 - Horn advanced to Ströbeck with the vanguard.
 He occupied Osterwieck and captured part of the content of the magazines.

 - 3 bns were sent out of Magdeburg: Salmuth Fusiliers occupied Gröningen and II./Jungkenn Müntzer Fusiliers occupied Schwanebeck.

 On September 21, Fischer, posted at Goslar, erroneously announced that Frederick was arriving in the area of Halberstadt.

 On September 22, Richelieu started his advance by Wolfenbüttel.